General Terms and Conditions of Sale and Delivery (GTCS), for contracts outside the WebShop

 3.1

-The order confirmation shall be decisive for the scope and execution of the delivery and service.
-Any material or services not included therein shall be invoiced additionally.
+The order confirmation is decisive for the scope and execution of the delivery and services.
+Materials or services not included therein will be billed separately.

 3.2

-Partial delivery is permissible, provided this does not place an unreasonable burden on the customer.
+Partial delivery is permitted provided that it does not place an unreasonable burden on the Customer.

 4.1